 Dun Lo Arts

-Seniors learn to paint in a group setting.
+Learn to paint in a group setting.
 Art exhibits scheduled each May and December.
+Registration encouraged.
 For more information call Rhoda Seligmann at 703.751.7924.
 This class is free because you bring your own supplies.

 Tuesdays, 12-2:30 p.m., Nannie J. Lee